KQM-git/TCL/docs/evidence/combat-mechanics/damage/other/client-and-server.md

   * A.Favonia: [Video](https://youtu.be/pm4QUcvASW4)
   * WGS: [Video](https://youtu.be/WvxdoqIBP-4)

-Conclusion: For conditional weapon passives, if condition is true, the passive will be added into the dmg calculation.
+Conclusion: For conditional weapon passives, if condition is true, the passive will be added into the DMG calculation.
 On-hit passives cannot trigger, shares similar trait as sacrificial and favonius weapons.
 Aquila passive behaves differently.

 **Taunts**